-The radiator grille is made of impact-resistant plastic, with decor of hot-formed, matt paint.
+The radiator grille is made of impact-resistant plastic, with the decor of chromium or hotformed, matt paint.
 The material is non-corroding and will cause no rattles.
+The grilles of the GL, GLE and EMS are of the same basic design.
+The Turbo models have a unique, sportier type of grille.